Governor Greg Abbott signed one of the strictest abortion laws in the United States. Keep reading for FAQs related to the law and who it affects.

 The Supreme Court has yet to pass judgment on the bill, which makes the future of SB 8 uncertain at best.
 If the Court rules that it is unconstitutional, the law will be stopped in its tracks, but if they say nothing or allow it to pass, there may be implications for abortion laws and the Constitution in the future.

-The Law Office of Shane Phelps, P.C. will continue to stay updated on this matter.
+Shane Phelps Law. will continue to stay updated on this matter.